 Tim graduated from the University of Sydney in 2004 and began work at Warby St in January 2005 as part of a rural scholarship program.
 He has had several stints with us interspersed with periods of chasing the snow around the world.
 He enjoys the challenges of small animal surgery and emergency cases even if by definition they happen out of hours.
-He's also responsible for this website, at least with a little help from his brother.
 When Tim isn't at work he is probably at the snow or else using another means of getting down a hill quickly!

 Dr Linda Bradbury

-Linda is the newest member to join our team of Veterinarians.
-Graduating in 2004 at University of Melbourne Linda has has eleven years of experience working in private practice.
-She has worked in rural remote towns of Walwa, Tennant Creek and Corryong and has a special interest in remote indigenous community dog health programs, and international animal health projects in developing countries.
+Linda graduated in 2004 from the University of Melbourne.
+Linda has many years experience working in private practice and she has worked in the rural remote towns of Walwa, Tennant Creek and Corryong.
+Linda has a special interest in remote indigenous community dog health programs, and international animal health projects in developing countries.
 Please welcome Linda on your next visit to Warby Street.